-As discussed in Note 4, we continue to recognize non-cash royalty revenue, which increased for the three months ended March 31, 2020 compared with the three months ended March 31, 2019 due to increases in sales of CIMZIA\ and MIRCERA\.
-Non-cash interest expense increased for the three months ended March 31, 2020 compared with the three months ended March 31, 2019 due to an increase in the estimated implicit interest rate over the life of the transaction.
+As discussed in Note 4, we continue to recognize non-cash royalty revenue for net sales of CIMZIA[®] and MIRCERA[®], which was consistent for the six months ended June 30, 2020 and June 30, 2019.
+Non-cash interest expense increased for the three and six months ended June 30, 2020 compared with the three and six months ended June 30, 2019 due to an increase in the estimated implicit interest rate over the life of the transaction.
 When forecasted future revenues rise, this results in an increase to the estimated implicit interest rate over the life of the transaction, which, in turn, increases the prospective effective interest rate in the current and future periods.

-We recognized non-cash interest expense at an effective rate of 29% for the three months ended March 31, 2019, reflecting the estimated implicit interest rate over the life of the transaction of approximately 18.7%.
-During the fourth quarter of 2019, due to sustained increases in the forecasted sales of CIMZIA® and MIRCERA®, we increased our estimated implicit interest rate over the life of the agreement from 18.7% to approximately 19.5%, which resulted in a prospective interest rate of 38%.
-The rate remained unchanged during the three months ended March 31, 2020.
+We recognized non-cash interest expense at an effective rate of 29% for the three and six months ended June 30, 2019, reflecting the estimated implicit interest rate over the life of the transaction of approximately 18.7%.
+During the fourth quarter of 2019, due to sustained increases in the forecasted sales of CIMZIA[®] and MIRCERA[®], we increased our estimated implicit interest rate over the life of the agreement from 18.7% to approximately 19.5%, which resulted in a prospective interest rate of 38%.
+The rate remained unchanged during the three and six months ended June 30, 2020.

 Over the term of this arrangement, the net proceeds of the transaction of \$114.0 million, consisting of the original proceeds of \$124.0 million, net of \$10.0 million in payments from us to RPI, is amortized as the difference between the non-cash royalty revenue and the non-cash interest expense.
-To date, we have amortized \$43.4 million of the net proceeds.
-We periodically assess future non-cash royalty revenues, and we may adjust the prospective effective interest rate based on our best estimates of future non-cash royalty revenue such that future non-cash interest expense will amortize the remaining \$70.6 million of the net proceeds.
-There are a number of factors that could materially affect our estimated interest rate, in particular, the amount and timing of royalty payments from future net sales of CIMZIA® and MIRCERA®.
+To date, we have amortized \$44.4 million of the net proceeds.
+We periodically assess future non-cash royalty revenues, and we may adjust the prospective effective interest rate based on our best estimates of future non-cash royalty revenue such that future non-cash interest expense will amortize the remaining \$69.6 million of the net proceeds.
+There are a number of factors that could materially affect our estimated interest rate, in particular, the amount and timing of royalty payments from future net sales of CIMZIA[®] and MIRCERA[®].
 As a result, future interest rates could differ significantly, and we will adjust any such change in our estimated interest rate prospectively.
-At this time, we cannot estimate the effects of the COVID-19 pandemic on net sales of CIMZIA® and MIRCERA® and the resulting effects on our non-cash royalty revenue and potential effects on our estimated implicit rate for non-cash interest expense.
+At this time, we cannot estimate the effects of the COVID-19 pandemic on net sales of CIMZIA[®] and MIRCERA[®] and the resulting effects on our non-cash royalty revenue and potential effects on our estimated implicit rate for non-cash interest expense.